-The Student Board typically works in six function teams:
+The Student Board has been restructured to work in eight teams:

-- The MIM Affairs function seeks to improve the CEMS MIM programme quality and learning experience by providing a link between students and other stakeholders. - The Marketing & Communication function implements and supervises projects which have an impact across the CEMS alliance in relation to awareness and information sharing.

-- The CEMS Club Support function provides support and guidance to CEMS Clubs and facilitates best practice sharing in order to enhance the CEMS experience for students. - 4.
-The Responsible Leadership function brings students closer to society by creating a sense of responsibility about the world's environmental, cultural, economic and social challenges that they will face as future global business leaders. - The Alumni Relations function works in close collaboration with the CEMS Alumni Association to ensure a stronger network of and assistance in projects related to all CEMS stakeholders and alumni. - The Corporate & Social Partners function enhances the interaction between students and CEMS Corporate and Social Partners through organising events and developing collaboration spaces on and off-line.
+- The MIM team seeks to improve the CEMS MIM programme quality and learning experience by providing a link between students and other stakeholders.
+It surveys the student body for a multitude of relevant topics to provide actionable input based on up-to-date data. - 2.
+The Marketing & Communication team implements and supervises projects which have an impact across the CEMS alliance in relation to awareness and information sharing.
+Its main aim is to increase the Student Board's visibility and to promote CEMS as a programme across our social media channels. - 3.
+The CEMS Club Support team provides support and guidance to CEMS Clubs and facilitates best practice sharing in order to enhance the CEMS experience for students.
+The team's main effort is dedicated towards the CEMS Club Conference, serving as networking and learning event for the Clubs' Presidents. - 4.
+The Responsible Leadership team brings students closer to society by creating a sense of responsibility about the world's environmental, cultural, economic and social challenges that they will face as future global business leaders. - The Alumni Relations team works in close collaboration with the CEMS Alumni Association to ensure a stronger network of and assistance in projects related to all CEMS stakeholders and alumni.